Positroids, knots, and $q,t$-Catalan numbers: Main results

-\begin{remark} The polynomial $\PK(\betah;q,t)$ encodes only the \emph{dimensions} of bigraded components of $\HHH^0(\FR(\beta))$, and gives rise to a link invariant.
-However, the \emph{$R$-module structure} of $\HHH^0(\FR(\beta))$ is not itself a link invariant.
-Nevertheless, the above discussion indicates that $\HHHC^0(\FR(\beta))$ can be used to form a new link invariant, which is surprising since $\HHHC^0(\FR(\beta))$ depends on the $R$-module structure of $\HHH^0(\FR(\beta))$; cf.~\eqref{eq:HHC}. \end{remark}

 \parag{Geometric interpretations and other Dynkin types} A geometric interpretation of the full triply-graded KR homology was given by Webster--Williamson~\cite{WW17}.
 Our approach yields a different geometric interpretation of the (doubly-graded) top $a$-degree part of KR homology.
-Our geometric interpretation in addition holds for Dynkin types outside type A. For related discussion of knot invariants in other types, see for example~\cite{WW08,WW11}; see also~\cite{BT,CGGS,ChPh2,ChPh1,Mellit_Cell} for related results.
-As will be explained in a forthcoming paper, the $q,t$-symmetry of $\PKRC(\beta;q,t)$ can be proven in a similar way for all braids $\beta$.
-A similar statement applies to knot invariants in other types.
+Our geometric interpretation in addition holds for Dynkin types outside type~A. The analog of the \FLY polynomial in other Dynkin types (as a trace on the Hecke algebra; cf. \cref{sec:FLY_arb_type}) was introduced in~\cite{Gomi}; see also~\cite{Rou_2braid}.
+For related discussion of knot invariants in other types, see for example~\cite{WW08,WW11}; see also~\cite{BT,CGGS,ChPh2,ChPh1,Mellit_Cell} for related results.

 \parag{Odd cohomology vanishing} It follows from the results of~\cite{Mellit_torus,MeHog} that Khovanov--Rozansky homology of any (positive) torus knot or link is concentrated in even degrees.
 It is tempting to conjecture that the same property holds for all Richardson knots or links.
 However, this is not the case: see Examples~\ref{ex:odd_cohom1}, \ref{ex:odd_cohom2}, and~\ref{ex:odd_cohom3}.
 See \cref{rmk:alg} for a discussion of the closely related class of \emph{algebraic knots}.